katieluo88/personal-site-academic/content/publication/Drift/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *Conference on Computer Vision and Pattern Recognition 2022*
+publication: In *Thirty-seventh Conference on Neural Information Processing Systems*
-publication_short: In *CVPR 2022*
+publication_short: In *NeurIPS 2023*

-abstract: "Current 3D object detectors for autonomous driving are almost entirely trained on human-annotated data.
-Although of high quality, the generation of such data is laborious and costly, restricting them to a few specific locations and object types.
-This paper proposes an alternative approach entirely based on unlabeled data, which can be collected cheaply and in abundance almost everywhere on earth.
-Our approach leverages several simple common sense heuristics to create an initial set of approximate seed labels.
-For example, relevant traffic participants are generally not persistent across multiple traversals of the same route, do not fly, and are never under ground.
-We demonstrate that these seed labels are highly effective to bootstrap a surprisingly accurate detector through repeated self-training without a single human annotated label.
-Code is available at https://github.com/YurongYou/MODEST."
+abstract: "Recent advances in machine learning have shown that Reinforcement Learning from Human Feedback (RLHF) can improve machine learning models and align them with human preferences.
+Although very successful for Large Language Models (LLMs), these advancements have not had a comparable impact in research for autonomous vehicles—where alignment with human expectations can be imperative.
+In this paper, we propose to adapt similar RL-based methods to unsupervised object discovery, i.e. learning to detect objects from LiDAR points without any training labels.
+Instead of labels, we use simple heuristics to mimic human feedback.
+More explicitly, we combine multiple heuristics into a simple reward function that positively correlates its score with bounding box accuracy, i.e., boxes containing objects are scored higher than those without.
+We start from the detector’s own predictions to explore the space and reinforce boxes with high rewards through gradient updates.
+Empirically, we demonstrate that our approach is not only more accurate, but also orders of magnitudes faster to train compared to prior works on object discovery.
+Code is available at https://github.com/katieluo88/DRIFT."

 # Summary.
 An optional shortened abstract.
-summary: "<i>CVPR 2022</i> <br>
+summary: "<i>NeurIPS 2023</i> <br>
-Discovering 3D objects from repeated traversals and self training."
+Discovering 3D objects with reward fine-tuning, drawing inspiration from the RL community."
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags: ["self-driving", "first-author", "featured"]